Skip to main content

 ‘Change is slow’

-Her current research project — part of a $550,000 funded award from the federal Bureau of Justice Assistance — focuses on developing and testing tailored implementation strategies that enhance collaboration networks between behavioral health service providers and mental health probation officers.
+Her current research project — part of a $550,000 funded award from the National Institute of Mental Health — focuses on developing and testing tailored implementation strategies that enhance collaboration networks between behavioral health service providers and mental health probation officers.

 “Everyone — and that includes social workers — has to break down the barriers to collaboration and address our own attitudes about working across organizations.
 It’s such a disservice to our clients — it’s not our show, but our personal attitudes about working across systems get in the way of client care.
 And that is unacceptable.”